-Senior leaders are not expected to deal with behaviour in isolation (see appendix 4).
+Senior leaders are not expected to deal with behaviour in isolation of the adult that saw and managed the behaviour originally. (see appendix 4).
 Rather they are to stand alongside colleagues to support, guide, model and show a unified consistency to the children.
+Often when a member of senior leadership deals with a child's behaviour in isolation, the child's relationship with the adult that originally managed the behaviour is poorer for it.
+More reasoning around this can be found it appendix 4.

-Senior Leaders will:
+Senior Leaders' responsibilities:

-- Take time to welcome children at the start and end of the day. - Be a visible presence around the site and especially at transition times. - Celebrate staff, leaders and children whose efforts go above and beyond expectations. - Regularly share good practice.
+- Take time to welcome children at the start of the day and say goodbye at the end. - Be a visible presence around the site and especially at transition times. - Celebrate staff, leaders and children whose efforts go above and beyond expectations. - Regularly share good practice. - Use behaviour data (recorded on Integris/Edukey) to target and assess school wide behaviour policy and practice. - Regularly review provision for children who fall beyond the range of written policies.

-- Use behaviour data (recorded on Integris/Edukey) to target and assess school wide behaviour policy and practice. - Regularly review provision for children who fall beyond the range of written policies.
+Parents/Carers' responsibilities:

-Parents/Carers will:
+- To ensure that children attend school in good health, punctually and regularly. - To contact the school as soon as possible to discuss matters, at home or at school, which may affect the child's happiness, progress or behaviour. - To make children aware of appropriate behaviour in all situations. - To encourage independence and self-discipline. - To take an active interest in all that their child does in school. - To foster good relationships with the school. - To be aware of the school rules and expectations. - To work together with the school to resolve concerns about their child's behaviour and support the school with the implementation of this policy. - Not approaching the other child or children, that are not your own, over behaviour concerns but contacting the class teacher or a member of the Senior Management team. (see appendix 5)

-- To ensure that children attend school in good health, punctually and regularly. - To contact the school as soon as possible to discuss matters, at home or at school, which may affect the child's happiness, progress or behaviour. - To make children aware of appropriate behaviour in all situations. - To encourage independence and self-discipline. - To take an active interest in all that their child does in school. - To foster good relationships with the school. - To be aware of the school rules and expectations. - To work together with the school to resolve concerns about their child's behaviour and support the school with the implementation of this policy. - Not approaching individual children over behaviour concerns but contacting the class teacher or a member of the Senior Management team. (see appendix 5) - Encouraging children, as they mature, to take increasing personal and social responsibility.
+• Encouraging children, as they mature, to take increasing personal and social responsibility.

-5. First Attention for Best Conduct
+4. First Attention for Best Conduct